sushibagel/PoE-Mechanic-Watch/README.md

 - Metamorph
 - Ritual
 - Searing Exarch/Eater of Worlds/Maven (Map Count Tracking)
 - A "Generic" option is also available for those who desire a simplier interface or for use with other (future) league mechanics.
+- Mapping - Reminder to select a Master Mission.

 #### Auto Mechanic Tracking:
 Auto Mechanic Tracking is available for Blight, Expedition, Incursion, Metamorph, Ritual and the Eldritch bosses (Eater of Worlds, Searing Exarch and Maven).